mastercracker3d/alpaca.cpp/README.md

 💾 Save Your Answers: Processed responses are stored in the "responses" folder.
 Access them easily whenever you need.

-Razor AI - More Than a Chat, a Unique Conversation Experience.
+Razor AI - More Than a Chat, it is for integration with applications in simple way.

 Discover the power of artificial intelligence applied to everyday conversation.
 Join us at Razor AI and experience the revolution in the way we communicate.